In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 Not one of those sailors knew what the fighting would bring.

 Not one of those sailors knew if they would even return home.
+There was talk of nuclear bombs and chemical weapons and radiation and things that would make even the strongest of hearts quiver a little.

 They sailed on.

 The president announced that it looked like war was imminent.
+Troops were ready to engage.
+The battle was about to begin.

 One day I arrived at work to see terrifying night-time pictures flashing across the national news with bomb after bomb and explosion after explosion….